EvidentSecurity/esp-sdk-ruby/docs/IntegrationsAmazonSNSApi.md

 integration_id = 56 # Integer | The ID of the integration

 opts = {
-  include: "include_example" # String | Related objects that can be included in the response:  region, integration See Including Objects for more information.
+  include: "include_example" # String | Related objects that can be included in the response:  integration See Including Objects for more information.
 }

 begin